boolnetwork/mining-scripts/README.md

     ✔  Production mode (Intel whitelisted)
 ```

-Installation of SGX Environment (Required)
-Initiate SGX program execution and restart with:
+If it displays as `✘ SGX kernel device (/dev/sgx_enclave)`, We should install SGX Environment and restart with:

 ```shell
 sudo chmod +x sgx_enable